In-Class#

 Problem Solving#

-Problem 4.9: Start of radioactive decay#
+Problem 4.9: Start of Radioactive Decay#

 You have a lump of radioactive material that decays.
 The amount remaining after each hour is 90% of the amount from the previous hour.
 In other words, the amount of the material is multiplied by 0.9 every hour.